heqro/huracan-indicator/README.md

 # Huracán Latte Indicator

 An Aero style inspired Latte indicator design.
+Light on graphics and processing performance -- developed with ❤️‍ and a Celeron processor.

 ![](./gallery/Screenshot_20220705_183236.png)